tomasbjerre/git-changelog-lib/README.md

 ## Context

-The template is supplied with this context:
+The template is supplied with this context of prepopulated mustache/handlebars variables:

 <details><summary>Click here to show context</summary>
 <p>

 ```
+(ownerName, repoName, urlParts - derived from the clone URL, git remote origin MUST BE SET)
-- ownerName (Derived from the clone URL, for this repo it would be "tomasbjerre")
+- ownerName (for this repo it would be "tomasbjerre")
-- repoName (Derived from the clone URL, for this repo it would be "git-changelog-lib")
+- repoName (for this repo it would be "git-changelog-lib")
-- urlParts (Derived from the clone URL, for this repo it would be [git-changelog-lib, tomasbjerre, git@github.com])
+- urlParts (for this repo it would be [git-changelog-lib, tomasbjerre, git@github.com])
 * commits
  - authorName
  - authorEmailAddress